ROCm/TransferBench/docs/install/INSTALL_TGZ.rst

 .. code-block:: bash

-  TransferBench --help
+  TransferBench

-You should see the TransferBench usage banner.
+Run with no arguments, ``TransferBench`` prints its version, usage, the list of available preset benchmarks, and the detected GPU/CPU topology, then exits.
+Seeing that output confirms the binary loaded its ROCm libraries correctly.

 If the binary fails to load a shared library, inspect:

 .. code-block:: bash